m-lab/website/_posts/blog/2021-03-11-evolution-of-annotations.md

 * the packet headers collected during the test, used to calculate the measurement values
 * the measurement values you see at the end of the test
-* the IP address assigned by your ISP to your router, modem, or other premise device
+* the IP address assigned by ISPs to routers, modems, or other on-premises devices

 [tests]: {{ site.baseurl }}/tests/